14 Infused Water Recipes to Keep You HydratedArticle posted in: Diet & Nutrition

 1. Grapefruit & Rosemary

 Bittersweet grapefruit and herbaceous rosemary are strong yet refreshing pair in this colorful cocktail.
 Feel free to add some zero-calorie sweetener if the flavor is a little too intense.
-Check out our Keto Friendly Guide to Sweeteners for some help making your selection!
+Check out our Guide to Sweeteners for some help making your selection!

 2. Cucumber, Lemon & Mint

 Here’s a classic pairing that you may have sipped on before.
-Keto friendly cucumber and lemon are low carb staples, so you probably already have these on hand.
+Cucumber and lemon are low carb staples, so you probably already have these on hand.
 If you don’t already grow your own mint, this infused water will have you running to your local garden shop to pick up a plant!
 Mint is relatively easy to grow indoors and loves lots of water.
 Looking for a new addition to this tasty combo?
 Try adding some sliced aloe for a hydrating twist.